 What is known from this data is that individuals with depressive symptoms are good at being able to understand which strategies are likely to be helpful for them, and which actions are likely to be harmful.
 Therefore, reading more self-help books might not teach them anything they don’t already know.
 When it comes to their behaviour, however, individuals with depressive symptoms tend to isolate themselves way more than experts recommend, and more than they know is helpful.
 Individuals with depression also drink more than is valuable and struggle to exercise, achieve things, talk to others, ask for help, and relax as much as they would like to.
 This is why extra support from qualified professionals is needed, especially when Depression becomes more severe and more debilitating.

 Why Psychological Therapy is Often Better Than Self-Help Strategies for Depression?

-- Humans are predisposed to avoid losses rather than search for gains, and will stick to the safe option rather than take a risk, even though they may not improve as much as they would otherwise.
+- Humans are predisposed to avoid losses rather than search for gains and will stick to the safe option rather than take a risk, even though they may not improve as much as they would otherwise.

-- Humans also tend to frame things narrowly rather than broadly, and think of what will benefit them in the immediate moment or the short-term rather than the long-term.
+- Humans also tend to frame things narrowly rather than broadly and think of what will benefit them in the immediate moment or the short-term rather than the long-term.

-But with regular feedback and collaborative problem-solving with a Psychologist that is knowledgeable in treatment for Depression, it is easier to overcome these cognitive biases, adhere to counter-intuitive interventions, and achieve larger and longer-term improvements.
+But with regular feedback and collaborative problem-solving with a Psychologist that is knowledgeable in treatment for Depression, it is easier to overcome these cognitive biases, adhere to counter-intuitive interventions, and achieve broader and longer-term improvements.